 AppleInsider is supported by its audience and may earn commission as an Amazon Associate and affiliate partner on qualifying purchases.
 These affiliate partnerships do not influence our editorial content.

 The Razer Blade 14 has been updated for 2022 to make it more powerful, but it has to fight with the 14-inch MacBook Pro as a creator's choice notebook.
-Here's how the two laptops compare.
+Here's how the two laptops compare in our hands-on showdown.

 Of all of the gaming brands on the market, it's arguable that Razer is the most Apple-like.
 It has cultivated a cool brand, a distinctive style, and impressive hardware to match.